jc-luna/jc-luna/README.md

 # Howdy

-c++, lua, python, and latex enjoyer
+I like C++, Lua, Julia, and LaTeX!

 ![fumo](asset/yuyuko_at_the_puter.gif)